 The MSCI China Indexes will continue to be maintained using the MSCI Global Investable Market Indexes methodology under Emerging Market framework.
-However, it will be constructed on the basis of the integrated MSCI China Equity Universe comprised of A-shares and B-shares listed in China, H-shares, Red-chips, and P-chips listed in Hong Kong and foreign listing listed outside China or Hong Kong, identical to the universe used for the construction of the MSCI China All Shares Index.
+However, it will be constructed on the basis of the integrated MSCI China Equity and P-chips listed in Hong Kong and foreign listing listed outside China or Hong Kong, identical to the universe used for the construction of the MSCI China All Shares Index.